-Money is such a practical gift to give a graduate (eighth grade, high school or college!), but it can feel like such an impersonal gift.
+I like to make money graduation cakes.
+Money is such a practical gift to give a graduate (eighth grade, high school, or college!), but it can feel like such an impersonal gift.

 I decided to spice it up a bit and make this fun graduation money cake.
-I really love how it turned out.
-While I created this one for Graduation, you can make one for any occasion, such as a birthday, shower or wedding!!!
+I love how it turned out.
+While I created this one as a DIY gift for graduation, you can make one for any occasion, such as a birthday party, engagement or baby shower, or wedding!!!
+It’s a versatile, perfect gift!

 Pack of (4) 12″ Wilton Cake Platters